-Prevent, minimise, and remedy negative impacts on people
+Prevent, minimise, and remedy negative impacts on people, environment and climate

 Deal with negative impacts